 Website On-Page Factors

-Again, kind of a no-brainer, but your website matters.
-You’re unlikely to rank well anywhere if you have a poorly designed or outdated website.
-Make sure your website covers the basics like mobile-friendly design, strong content, and good user experience.
+Again, kind of a no-brainer, but your website design matters.
+You’re unlikely to rank well anywhere if you have a poorly designed or outdated website design.
+Make sure your website covers the basics like mobile-friendly website design, strong content, and good user experience.

 Local businesses can also benefit from on-page optimizations that help build relevancy for local search.
 First, make sure that your NAP is on each page of your website and matches your other directories.
 Next, optimize your title tags, meta descriptions, alt tags, and page content to include relevant keywords along with your city/region.
 Finally, consider adding schema markup to your pages to give more detailed information to search engines.
 (Schema deserves a whole article to itself, but if you’re not familiar, it’s essentially coding that helps talk to search engine robots)